rayanebelguebli/InternshipProject/Report/Rayane/Report.md

 This project represents an exciting opportunity for an internship abroad, offering the chance to explore new technologies and contribute to innovative solutions in the field of industrial maintenance.
 By taking on this challenge, we aim to acquire new skills.

+The primary objectives of this internship are to develop a robust back-end infrastructure for our web platform using Django, deploy Odoo to the server for enhanced resource management, and integrate AR features to provide real-time contextual information to technicians.
+Additionally, we aim to work collaboratively with our team to ensure seamless interaction between the web platform and the mobile app.

+Our project is part of a larger initiative titled "Advanced Maintenance for the Railroad using Augmented Reality."
+In this context, my colleague and I have divided our tasks to cover both the website and mobile app development.
+I focused on developing the back-office functionality of the site and deploying Odoo to the server, ensuring a stable and efficient back-end operation.
+Meanwhile, my colleague concentrated on the frontend development and the creation of the mobile app, ensuring a user-friendly interface and optimal mobile experience.

 \newpage

 ## Chapter 2

+### What are Maintenance Management Systems?

+Maintenance is a critical aspect of any manufacturing or industrial process.
+It ensures that equipment, machines and facilities operate at their optimum level, avoiding breakdowns and costly downtime.
+To achieve this, companies need to put in place a well-defined Maintenance Management System (MMS).
+An MMS is a holistic approach to maintenance management that involves the integration of people, processes and technology to optimise maintenance activities.

+The main objective of an MMS is to improve equipment reliability, minimise downtime and increase productivity.
+It does this by providing a structured approach to maintenance planning, scheduling and execution.
+This helps maintenance teams to proactively identify and resolve potential problems before they become major issues.
+By leveraging data, analytics and technology, an MMS enables organisations to optimise maintenance processes, reduce costs and increase asset life.
+Here are some key points highlighting their importance and benefits :

+- **Optimising maintenance operations** : MMS provides a centralised platform for planning, executing and monitoring maintenance activities.
+This enables efficient resource allocation, priority management and coordination of maintenance teams.

+- **Reduced unplanned downtime** : By enabling preventive and predictive maintenance, MMS helps to identify and resolve problems before they become major breakdowns.
+This reduces unplanned downtime and minimises production interruptions.

+- **Extended equipment life** : By providing regular, preventive maintenance, MMS helps to extend the life of equipment.
+By identifying and correcting potential problems at an early stage, MMS reduces wear and tear on assets.

+- **Maximising asset availability** : By ensuring that equipment is well maintained and available when needed, MMS maximises asset availability.
+This enables organisations to maintain productivity and respond effectively to market demand.

+In summary, MMS plays a crucial role in optimising maintenance operations, reducing downtime, extending equipment life and maximising asset availability.
+The above references illustrate the positive impact of MMS in various sectors and highlight their value as strategic tools for asset management and operational performance [@MMS] [[5]](#references).
+\newpage

 ### What is CMMS ?